 The Children’s Protection Act 1993 requires certain organisations to provide a child safe environment.
 A child safe environment is an environment which is both child-safe and child-friendly, where children are valued and feel respected and encouraged to reach their full potential.

 This requirement applies to organisations providing the following services wholly or partly for children:

 Organisation in this context includes a wide range of bodies who work with children, including businesses, services providers and incorporated and unincorporated groups.
 An organisation may also consist of a single person (e.g. a sole trader).

 A child is any person less than 18 years of age.

 As part of its obligation to establish and maintain a child safe environment, an organisation must:

-From 11 April 2015, new requirements will apply to sole traders, people working in partnerships, the responsible authority of an organisation and volunteers (who are not engaged or appointed by an organisation) who work in the sectors listed above.
-These people will be prohibited from performing child related work (“prescribed functions”) unless they have obtained in the last three years:
+Requirements apply to sole traders, people working in partnerships, the responsible authority of an organisation and volunteers (who are not engaged or appointed by an organisation) who work in the sectors listed above.
+These people are prohibited from performing child related work ("prescribed functions") unless they have obtained in the last three years:

 For more information, go to relevant history obligations (Child Related Employment Screening).